 Also for both freelancers & agencies, ask to see examples of previous work, and it is also a good idea to ask for references.
 Ask the references what it was like to work with the freelancer or agency — for example, were they responsive to emails or calls?

 We are of course, a website agency!
-If you would like to chat about your project and receive a written proposal, simply schedule a call.
+If you would like to chat about your project and receive a written proposal, contact us.